DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-08-Precision_over_power.md

 ﻿## Part 2 - Learning to Listen | Ch.
 08 - Precision over power

-Six weeks into training with Elyra, and Jason's head still hurt every night.
+Six weeks after their first session at Mill-4, Jason's head still hurt every night.

 Not the sharp, dangerous pain of Orange or Red.
 Just a persistent ache behind his eyes that whispered *you're working at capacity*.
 RAE said it was normal.
 Elyra said it meant he was learning.